Mon-Fri, 8AM-5PM

 Welcome to the Ministry of Transport

-On behalf of the Management and staff of the Ministry of Transport, it's 15 agencies and Departments, I welcome you to our website which provides information on our establishment, Agencies, development programmes and projects in support of the "Better Ghana" Agenda.
+On behalf of the Management and staff of the Ministry of Transport, and its 15 agencies, I welcome you to our website which provides information on our establishment, Agencies, development programs and projects in support of the "Resetting" Agenda.

 Latest News